ThreatConnect-Inc/threatconnect-java/README.md

 # Java SDK for ThreatConnect

 ## Introduction
-This package exposes an SDK that wraps ThreatConnect's RESTful API and can be used to read and write entities tracked by ThreatConnect (indicators, threats, victims, etc.).
+This SDK wraps ThreatConnect's RESTful API and can be used to read and write entities within ThreatConnect (indicators, threats, victims, etc.).

 > This README provides a quick-start on the Java SDK.
 For detailed documentation, visit the "Java Development" section of the ThreatConnect&trade; SDK documentation:<br/>https://threatconnect-inc.github.io/threatconnect-app-engine/